Pantheon, Rome

-The Pantheon (/ˈpænθiən/, /-ɒn/; Pantheum, from Ancient Greek Πάνθειον (Pantheion) '[temple] of all the gods') is an ancient 2nd century Roman temple and, since AD 609, a Catholic church called the Basilica of St. Mary and the Martyrs (Basilica Santa Maria ad Martyres) in Rome, Italy.
+The Pantheon (/ˈpænθiən/, /-ɒn/; Pantheum, (Note: Although the spelling Pantheon is standard in English, only Pantheum is found in classical Latin; see, for example, Pliny, Natural History 36.38: "Agrippas Pantheum decoravit Diogenes Atheniensis".
+See also Oxford Latin Dictionary, s.v.
+"Pantheum"; Oxford English Dictionary, s.v.
+"Pantheon": "post-classical Latin pantheon a temple consecrated to all the gods (6th cent.; compare classical Latin pantheum)".) from Ancient Greek Πάνθειον (Pantheion) '[temple] of all the gods') is an ancient temple in Rome, Italy, originally built under emperor Augustus (27 BC–AD 14) and reconstructed under Hadrian (117–138); since AD 609, it is a Catholic church called the Basilica of St. Mary and the Martyrs (Basilica di Santa Maria ad Martyres).
 It is perhaps the most famous, and architecturally most influential, rotunda.

-The Pantheon was built on the site of an earlier temple, which had been commissioned by Marcus Vipsanius Agrippa during the reign of Augustus (27 BC–AD 14).
-After the original burnt down, the present building was ordered by the emperor Hadrian and probably dedicated c.
+The current Pantheon was built on the site of an earlier temple, which had been commissioned by Marcus Vipsanius Agrippa during the reign of Augustus.
+After the original burnt down, the present building was completed by the emperor Hadrian and probably dedicated c.
 AD 126.
 Its date of construction is uncertain, because Hadrian chose to re-inscribe the new temple with Agrippa's original date inscription from the older temple.

 The building is round in plan, except for the portico with large granite Corinthian columns (eight in the first rank and two groups of four behind) under a pediment.
-A rectangular vestibule links the porch to the rotunda, which is under a coffered concrete dome, with a central opening (oculus) to the sky.
+A rectangular vestibule links the porch to the rotunda, which is under a coffered concrete dome made from Roman concrete (also called opus caementicium), with a central opening (oculus) to the sky.
 Almost two thousand years after it was built, the Pantheon's dome is still the world's largest unreinforced concrete dome.
 The height to the oculus and the diameter of the interior circle are the same, 142 feet.

 It is one of the best-preserved of all Ancient Roman buildings, in large part because it has been in continuous use throughout its history.
 Since the 7th century, it has been a church dedicated to St. Mary and the Martyrs (Sancta Maria ad Martyres), known as "Santa Maria Rotonda".
 The square in front of the Pantheon is called Piazza della Rotonda.
 The Pantheon is a state property, managed by Italy's Ministry of Cultural Heritage and Activities and Tourism through the Polo Museale del Lazio.
-In 2013, it was visited by over six million people.

 The Pantheon's large circular domed cella, with a conventional temple portico front, was unique in Roman architecture.
 Nevertheless, it became a standard exemplar when classical styles were revived, and has been copied many times by later architects.